Hgoatly/Discover-Skane/README.md

 3. I have booked a holiday to Skåne, and I want to find out where there is a lake, so that I can enjoy the landscape and see some waterfoul.
 4. I have booked a holiday to Skåne, and I want to find out where there are some unspoilt forests and National Parks, so that I can enjoy getting back to nature.
 5. I have booked a holiday to Skåne, and I want to find out where there are some beaches, so that I can enjoy a seaside break.
-6. I have booked a holiday to Skåne, and I want to find out where there are some cultural activities available, so that I can learn/see somehting new.
+6. I have booked a holiday to Skåne, and I want to find out where there are some cultural activities available, so that I can learn/see something new.
 7. I want to find out whether there are any nice beaches in Skåne, so that I know whether to book a beach holiday there.
 8. I want find out whether there are any unspoilt forests in Skåne, so that I know whether to book a holiday there where I can 'get away from it all'.
 9. I want to know where there are some nice lakes in Skåne, so that I know whether to book a holiday there.